AdobeDocs/experience-platform.en/help/sources/tutorials/api/encrypt-data.md

 You can create a sign verification key pair to sign and ingest your encrypted data.

-During this stage, you can use the private key to sign your encrypted and then send your public key to Experience Platform to verify the signature.
+During this stage, you must generate your own private key and public key combination and then use your private key to sign your encrypted data.
+Next, you must encode your public key in Base64 and then share it to Experience Platform in order for Experience Platform to verify your signature.

 ### Share your public key to Experience Platform